kdmatthews/digitalCrafts/week3/day1/notes/examples.md

 # DIV tag (div)
 - a div is a generic container and it is used for flow content.
+- takes shape of elements
-- by default, a div takes on the form of it's contents
+- by default, a div takes on the form of it's contents -height zero when created

 # CSS (cascading style sheets)
 - HTML element